DanielpinheiroH/DanielpinheiroH/README.md

 ## 👨‍💻 About Me

 I’m a **Full Stack Software Engineer** specialized in **React, TypeScript, and Python**.
-I develop **modern and scalable systems** focused on automation, data integration, and business intelligence — always balancing performance, usability, and clean architecture.
+I develop **modern and scalable systems** focused on automation, integration, and business intelligence — always balancing performance, usability, and clean architecture.

 My main strengths include:
 - Building maintainable front-ends with **React.js + TypeScript**